 Admissions and Transfer Center

-The Admissions Office and Transfer Center are part of Enrollment Management Services (D-130), and assist prospective undergraduate students with the process of applying for admission and learning more about opportunities at Northeastern Illinois University.
-Admissions Counselors review admission requirements and procedures, discuss academic programs, and explain how transfer credits apply toward university degree requirements.
-For more information, contact the Admissions Office at (773) 442-4050 or visit our website at Admissions.
+The Admissions Office and Transfer Center are part of Enrollment Services (D-130) and assist prospective undergraduate and graduate students with the process of applying for admission and learning more about opportunities at Northeastern Illinois University.
+Admissions counselors review admission requirements and procedures, discuss academic programs, and explain how transfer credits apply toward university degree requirements.
+For more information, you may contact the Admissions Office at (773) 442-4071 or visit our website at Admissions.

 Admission Requirements and Application Procedures

-Submit a non-refundable application fee or approved application fee waiver accompanying the application.
-The application fee can be in the form of a check, money order or bank draft payable to Northeastern Illinois University.
+Pay a non-refundable application fee or approved application fee waiver accompanying the application.
+The application fee can be paid online when completing the application using check or credit card.
+If submitting a paper application, please include a check or money order payable to Northeastern Illinois University.
 If paid in cash at the Student Payment Services Office, the receipt should be attached with the application package.

-Provide official transcripts and/or test scores.
+Applicants applying to degree granting or certificate/licensure/endorsement programs must provide official transcripts and/or test scores, and other required documents based on their admission type.
+Once you apply, you may check your application status page to view a list of required checklists.
 Transcripts and examination scores must be official and received in an envelope sealed by the sending institution.
 Hand-carried transcripts will be considered official as long as they are delivered in the sealed envelope.
 Transcripts become the property of the University and cannot be released.

 Meet the admission requirements of your admission type (Click on Admission Type on left menu).